bitrise-io/devcenter/_articles/en/api/incoming-and-outgoing-webhooks.md

 Incoming webhooks enable users to set up automatic triggers for their apps on Bitrise: for example, a Bitrise webhook registered on GitHub can automatically trigger a build when code is pushed to the GitHub repository.

-To set up a webhook, you must have connected your Bitrise account to your Git provider account: this allows Bitrise to register the webhook automatically.
+To set up a webhook, you must connect your Bitrise account to your Git provider account: this allows Bitrise to register the webhook automatically.

 Register a webhook by calling the `register-webhook` endpoint with an existing app slug: